quadratictwist/Test/README.md

 # Test

-The test R code is in millennium.R
+The test R code is in millennium.R.
 The SQL problems are in the Word file.